boiyelove/auto-voting/README.md

 1. Checks if the website is accessible
 2. If accessible, opens the voting page
-3. Finds the option for SEN. SANI MUSA
+3. Finds the option for the target candidate
 4. Submits the vote
 5. Saves screenshots and logs to S3